Deep Recurrent Regression for Facial Landmark Detection: Experiments

+The 300W is extremely challenging dataset, which is widely used for comparing the performance of different algorithms of facial landmark detection under the same evaluation protocol.

-Zhu et al.~\cite{zhu2012face}, DRMF~\cite{asthana2013robust}, ESR~\cite{cao2014face}, RCPR~\cite{burgos2013robust}, SDM~\cite{sdm}, Smith et al.~\cite{smith2014nonparametric}, Zhao et al.~\cite{zhao2014unified}, GN-DPM~\cite{tzimiropoulos2014gauss}, CFAN~\cite{zhang2014coarse}, ERT~\cite{kazemi2014one}, LBF~\cite{lbf}, cGPRT~\cite{lee2015face} and CFSS~\cite{cfss} are selected as the baselines.
-Table \ref{map_hr} shows the comparison results of mean error on the three datasets.
+Table \ref{mean_error_300w} shows the comparison results of mean error on the 300W dataset.
 It can be observed that the proposed method performs significantly better than all previous methods in all settings.
-Specifically, on the LFPW dataset, our method obtains a mean error of 4.57, which gives an error reduction of $0.3$ compared to the second best algorithm.
-On HELEN, our method shows an error reduction of $0.38$ in comparison with the second best method.
-On the 300-w dataset, the mean error of our method gives a reduction of $0.54$ / $1.56$ on the common set and the changeling set.
+Specifically, on Fullset, our method obtains a mean error of 4.90, which gives an error reduction of $0.64$ compared to the second best algorithm.
+On Challenging, our method shows an error reduction of $0.31$ in comparison with the second best method.
+On Common, the mean error of our method is 4.07, compared to 4.73 of the second best algorithm.

 Fig.~\ref{ced_common} shows the CED curves for different error levels on the 300-W dataset.
 Again, for all error levels, our method yields the highest accuracy and beats all the baselines.
 For instance, the proposed method shows a relative increase of $23\%$ on the 300w common set compared to the second best algorithm.
-The example alignment results of our method are shown in Appendix.
+The example alignment results of our method are shown in Table \ref{image_examples_common} and Table \ref{image_examples}.

 One main reason for the good performance of our method is that instead of using traditional hand-crafted visual features (SIFT, HOG), it uses the deep network to learn the image representations and extracts the deep shape-indexed features.
+Second, our method can incorporate the previous shape information to the current shape regression, which can help to obtain a good performance.